 (a) The housing period is the number of days the livestock are kept in buildings.
 For some livestock, mainly dairy cows, the yards will also be used during the grazing period, e.g. when the cows come to the farm to be milked.
 The housing period is used to determine the proportion of N excretion that is deposited within buildings and hence used to calculate emissions during housing and also the subsequent emissions from manure stores and following application of manure to land.

-(b) Default N excretion data were taken from Table 10.19, Chapter 10, of IPCC, 2006.
+(b) Default N excretion data were taken from Table 10.19, Chapter 10, of IPCC, 2006 and Table 10.19, Chapter 10 of IPCC 2019..

 (c) Taken from EAGER.